Last updated: 16 October 2020

-It is not possible for shale gas to flow through rock, which is why the only way to effectively access the gas is to break the rock apart through fracking.
+It’s not possible for shale gas to flow through rock, which is why the only way to effectively access the gas is to break the rock apart through fracking.

-Water waste – Around 20-40% of the water that returns to the surface in fracking contains toxic contaminants.
-This can have a negative impact on the environment.
-Plus, the process of treating this wastewater and returning it to a usable state is not straightforward and requires a significant expenditure of resources.
+Around 20-40% of the water that returns to the surface in fracking contains toxic contaminants.
+Plus, the process of treating this wastewater and returning it to a usable state is not straightforward and requires a significant expenditure of additional resources.

 With fracking, there is a genuine risk of accidents.
-In the U.S. alone, a 10-year period saw over 6,000 leaks from fracking sites.
+In the US alone, a 10-year period saw over 6,000 leaks from fracking sites.
 Fracking may also increase the chances of oil spills, which can have a seriously damaging effect on soil and vegetation.

-House prices – Although it’s not quite as serious as some of the other points raised by anti-fracking protestors, fracking can have a negative impact on regular people’s bottom line.
+Although it’s not quite as serious as some of the other points raised by anti-fracking protestors, fracking can have a negative impact on regular people’s bottom line.
 According to recent studies, in Lancashire, house prices fell between 2.7% and 4.1% after fracking began in 2011.

-The UK has a significant amount of shale.
+The UK has significant amounts of shale.
 However, the distribution and the proportion of that shale that is frackable is a matter for some debate, with different organisations posting different amounts.
 According to research from a 2013 government study, there may be around 1,300 trillion cubic feet of natural gas in the Bowland shale alone, indicating that shale gas could supply the UK’s energy needs for decades.